enzo-project/enzo-e/doc/source/tests/testing_environment.rst

 How to Run Tests
 ================

 To run all the tests currently in the testing infrastructure run ``make test``.
 In order to run a test separate from the main script write ``charmrun +p4 bin/enzo-p`` followed be the location of the test to be run in the main enzo directory.
-For example ``charmrun +p4 bin/enzo-p input/Cosmology/method_cosmology-1.in`` runs the method_cosmology-1 test.
+For example, ``charmrun +p4 bin/enzo-p input/Cosmology/method_cosmology-1.in`` runs the method_cosmology-1 test.
 If charmrun command is not in your path charmrun's path must also be included:  ``~/Charm/bin/charmrun +p4 bin/enzo-p input/Cosmology/method_cosmology-1.in``.

 How to Analyse the Test Results
 ===============================